Polgabarro/GabEngine/README.md

 * Draw Sprites
 * Scale, translate and rotate
 * Animate entities
-* Make animations look awesome with easyfunctions
+* Make animations look awesome with easeFunctions
+* Touchable sprites and shapes!

 Wait for more improvements!